rancher/docs/content/rancher/v2.x/en/cluster-provisioning/_index.md

 #### etcd Nodes

-[etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd) nodes run the `etcd` database.
-The `etcd` database component is a key value store used as Kubernetes storage for all cluster data, such as cluster coordination and state management.
+[etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd) nodes run the etcd database.
+The etcd database component is a key value store used as Kubernetes storage for all cluster data, such as cluster coordination and state management.

-`etcd` is a distributed key value store, meaning it runs on multiple nodes so that there's always a backup available for fail over.
-Even though you can run `etcd` on a single node, you should run it on multiple nodes.
-We recommend 3, 5, or 7 for redundancy.
+etcd is a distributed key value store, meaning it runs on multiple nodes so that there's always a backup available for fail over.
+Even though you can run etcd on a single node, you should run it on multiple nodes.
+We recommend 3, 5, or 7 etcd nodes for redundancy.

 #### Control Plane Nodes

 [Control plane](https://kubernetes.io/docs/concepts/#kubernetes-control-plane) nodes run the Kubernetes API server, scheduler, and controller manager.
 These nodes take care of routine tasks to ensure that your cluster maintains your configuration.
-Because all cluster data is stored on your `etcd` nodes, control plane nodes are stateless.
+Because all cluster data is stored on your etcd nodes, control plane nodes are stateless.
 You can run control plane on a single node, although two or more nodes are recommended for redundancy.
-Additionally, a single node can share the control plane and `etcd` roles.
+Additionally, a single node can share the control plane and etcd roles.

 #### Worker Nodes